-- Teachers talk about learning and share good practice - The Head, the Deputy Head Academic (DHA) and SLT receive minutes of all department meetings, which facilitates the effective communication and monitoring of discussions about teaching and learning. - Some Development days are used for enhancing understanding of learning and sharing good practice for professional development. - Learning and teaching working parties are convened regularly by the DHA to discuss aspects of whole school practice.
+- Teachers talk about learning and share good practice - The Head, the Deputy Head Academic (DHA) and SLT receive minutes of all department meetings, which facilitates the effective communication and monitoring of discussions about teaching and learning. - Some Development days are used for enhancing understanding of learning and sharing good practice for professional development. - Some staff meetings are given over the work in professional learning communities which enables teachers to collaborate and support each other in their development as teachers - Learning and teaching working parties are convened as required by the DHA to discuss aspects of whole school practice.
 The DHA reports back to the Senior Leadership Team and then when appropriate, to the Heads of Department and the rest of the staff.
-Such working parties are made up of Heads of Department from a range of subjects and examples include work on the sixth form enrichment programme and the whole school marking policy. - The Head of Learning Strategies informs the staff about learning with reference to those with specific learning needs. - The DHA and Director of Creative Enterprise work together with the Heads of Enrichment to ensure an engaging programme is in place across the school for pupils who are able, gifted and talented. - The Academic Reading Group also meets half termly and provides a forum in which teaching staff can discuss aspects of pedagogy. - Heads of Department meetings are a particularly important forum for the development of whole school practice.
+Such working parties are made up of Heads of Department from a range of subjects and examples include work on the sixth form enrichment programme and the whole school marking policy. - The Head of Learning Strategies informs the staff about learning with reference to those with specific learning needs. - The DHA and AHA work together with the Heads of Enrichment to ensure an engaging programme is in place across the school for pupils who are able, gifted and talented. - Heads of Department meetings are a particularly important forum for the development of whole school practice.